playframework/playframework.com/public/markdown/community-process.md

 * An integrator must never merge their own pull requests.
 All pull requests must be reviewed and merged by another integrator.
 * Documentation changes may be backported between releases as desired, however all other changes must by approved by Lightbend.
 * Integrators must enforce Lightbend's CLA requirements when merging pull requests.
 * When closing issues or pull requests, remember that we are dealing with people.
 Be kind and helpful, pointing people in the right direction.
-For example, if someone raises an issue that is really a question, when closing the issue, direct them to the mailing list, providing a link to the mailing list, and if possible, a brief answer to the question.
+For example, if someone raises an issue that is really a question, when closing the issue, direct them to the [Play Framework Forum](https://github.com/playframework/playframework/discussions) and if possible, a brief answer to the question.